UiL-OTS-labs/jspsych-spr-mw/README.md

 ```

 However, the syntax for this is more strict than HTML, forgetting to close a bold
 or italic tag will result in an error.
-The bold or you'll have to close the
+You'll have to close the
 innermost group first and then the outermost group.
 So the following are errors:

 1.